cactuscloud/fancySelectJs/README.md

 					class				This class will be applied to the new SELECT box

+					data-dropdown-class	This class will be applied to the dropdown part of the fancySelectJs

 					data-placeholder	The placeholder text to use when nothing is selected

 					data-all-text		The text to show in a multiselect fancySelectJs element when all